jiinmoon/AWSCertified/DVA-C01/02_AWS_ELB_+_ASG.md

 # Elastic Load Balancers (ELB)

-## What is Load Balacing?
+## Load Balancer

-- Load balancers are serverse that forward internet traffic to multiple servers (say EC2 instances) downstream.
+- Load balancers are **servers that forward internet traffic to multiple servers (say EC2 instances) downstream**.

-## Why use it?

-- Spread the load across multiple downstream instances.
+- By doing so, it *balances the workload on the applications* - making sure that only one application is doing the work while rest are not working.

-- Expose a single point of access (DNS) to your application.
+- It expose a single point of access (DNS) to your application.
     - No one has to know all the public IP of EC2 instances to access your web app for example.

-- Seamlessly handle failures of downstream instances.
+- Seamlessly handles failures of downstream instances.

-- Do regular health checks on your instances.
+- Can perform regular health checks on your instances.

-- Provide SLL termination (HTTPS) for your websites.
+- Provide SSL termination (HTTPS) for your websites.

 - Enforce stickiness with cookies.

 - High availability across zones.

-- Allows for clean separation between public/private traffic since all inbound public traffic comes from ELB.
+- Allows for clean separation between public/private traffic since all inbound public traffic must come from ELB.

 - ELB is a **manged load balaner**.
     - AWS gurantees that it will be working.
-    - AWS taks care of upgrades, maintenance, high avilability.
+    - AWS takes care of upgrades, maintenance, and high avilability.
     - AWS provides only a few configuration knobs.

 - It will cost less to set-up your own load balancer; but it will be a lot of